nomike/ukulelesongbook/README.md

 $ make guitar
 ```

+***Note:** It is intended to not run the python and shell scripts directly.
+You should use the Makefile targets for all actions.
+The Makefile contains some sanity checks and takes care that all necessary dependencies are met.*

 The `songs` folder
 ------------------
 All songs are to be placed in the `songs` folder in .chordpro format. `songs` is a symlink pointing to `../songs/`. as the songs have been split up to a separate repository due to copyright reasons.